 Bird watchers and adventurers can easily access this water wonderland from Marco Island.
-Canoes and kayaks are readily available for rent, with both short and extended tour routes available.
-The Paradise Coast Blueway's Phase I - Ten Thousand Islands section provides GPS points for paddling routes between Goodland on Marco Island and Everglades City.
-Routes are available at www.ParadiseCoastBlueway.com.
-Beachfront water sports operators provide guided Waverunner tours through nearby mangrove islands with information on the mangrove estuary and its inhabitants, including bottlenose dolphins, manatees, sea otters, alligators, crocodiles, wood storks, brown and white pelicans, roseate spoonbills, herons, egrets and more.
+Kayaks are readily available for rent, with both short and extended tour routes available.
+Water sports operators provide guided Waverunner tours through nearby mangrove islands with information on the mangrove estuary and its inhabitants, including bottlenose dolphins, manatees, sea otters, alligators, crocodiles, wood storks, brown and white pelicans, roseate spoonbills, herons, egrets and more.

 The local residents include dolphins, manatees, sea otters, wood storks, white pelicans and more.

-Marco Island and the Naples area offers great with several courses located nearby including Marriott's The Rookery at Marco - the JW Marriott Marco Island Beach Resort's newly redesigned course that also features the Faldo Golf Institute instruction program.
+Marco Island and the Naples area offer great golf with several courses located nearby including JW Marriott's The Rookery at Marco - the JW Marriott Marco Island Beach Resort's newly redesigned course that also features the Faldo Golf Institute instruction program.
 There are many nearby courses in Naples easily accessible to Marco Island.

-Marco Island is well known in archeological circles as an important center of early American civilization, based on priceless artifacts recovered there dating back to the Calusa Indians.
+Marco Island is well known in archaeological circles as an important center of early American civilization, based on priceless artifacts recovered there dating back to the Calusa Indians.

 A dozen key historic markers across the island chart Marco Island history, including one the most historically significant archeological excavations in North America.
-At this site, archeologists have unearthed artifacts found to be more than 3,000 years old, including the priceless Key Marco Cat sculpture, now located at The Smithsonian.
+At this site, archeologists have unearthed ancient artifacts including the priceless Key Marco Cat sculpture, now on a special extended visit in partnership with the Smithsonian at Marco Island Historical Museum.
 Other historic markers placed around the island identify ancient burial mounds, island marinas, an 1883 historic inn, remnants of the Caxambas Clam Colony, the remains of the Marco Island Witch Watchtower and more.
-Marco Island Trolley Tours are hosted by knowledgeable and entertaining guides who not only know the history of Marco Island but who also have a pulse on current events and activities visitors can enjoy after the tour.

 Marco Island offers many shopping treasures.
-Specialty shops and resort boutiques offer everything from bathing suits and island wear to the finest designer fashions and art work.
+Specialty shops and resort boutiques offer everything from swimwear and resort casual selections to the finest designer fashions and art work.
 Shopping goes beyond beach wear, with stores that offer artistic items of local flavor and interesting souvenirs.

 Shop artsy boutiques, designer outlets and more.

-Conveniently located just a few miles off the island is Naples Outlet Center, with more than 40 stores offering designer clothing and shoes, books and house wares at discount prices.
+Conveniently located just a few miles off the island is Naples Outlet Center, with stores offering designer clothing and shoes, books and housewares at discount prices.
 The Marco Island Center for the Arts has a free gallery that includes a gift shop selling locally produced art pieces.
 Naples is just a short drive away with many shopping destinations including the downtown Fifth Avenue South and Third Street South shopping districts, along with Tin City, the Village on Venetian Bay, Coastland Center Mall and Waterside Shops, with its many luxury stores.

-Chef Alberto Varreto brings the authentic tastes of northern Italy with gourmet flair to Sale E Pepe at Marco Beach Ocean Resort with spectacular Gulf of Mexico views.
-Popular area restaurants such as Snook Inn and Cafe de Marco specialize in fresh Gulf seafood.
+Indulge in authentic tastes of Italy with gourmet flair to Sale E Pepe at Marco Beach Ocean Resort with spectacular Gulf of Mexico views.
+Popular area restaurants such as Fin Bistro, Snook Inn and Cafe de Marco specialize in fresh Gulf seafood.

 For laid-back waterfront ambiance, Stan's Idle Hour Seafood Restaurant in the village of Goodland offers fresh seafood daily and unique entertainment every Sunday afternoon.
-From 1-6 pm, enjoy Stan's unique humor as he performs many of his locally popular novelty songs, along with a country band, a fashion show from the Island Woman boutique and a casual menu including seafood sandwiches.
-Nearby, the Little Bar Restaurant in Goodland serves up fresh Florida seafood and steaks along with live entertainment in the lounge.
+From 1-6 pm, enjoy the long standing tradition known as the Sunday Party including live music, a fashion show from the Island Woman boutique and a casual menu including seafood sandwiches.
+Nearby, the Little Bar Restaurant in Goodland serves up fresh Florida seafood and steaks along with great live music in the lounge.

 Marco Island's accommodations range from luxurious waterfront resorts to villa resorts, small motels and a historic inn, as well as private condominiums and elegant homes available for short and long term vacation rental.

-The JW Marriott Marco Island Beach Resort is a destination in itself, with 727 rooms and extensive resort activities, children's programs and facilities.
-This resort has just emerged from a $200 million renovation including a spectacular Balinese-themed spa, a new pool, new meeting facilities and room enhancements.
+The JW Marriott Marco Island Beach Resort is a destination in itself, with 810 rooms and extensive resort activities, children's programs and facilities.
+This resort has just emerged from a $230 million renovation including the new Lanai Tower, a spectacular Balinese-themed spa, a new pool, new meeting facilities and room enhancements.